 Most auto parts stores carry a wide range of batteries that fit boats, ATVs, dirt bikes, jet skis, snowmobiles and even golf carts.
 Make sure you bring in the old marine battery or whatever type it is and get it tested first to confirm that’s the problem, to get the right replacement size, and to avoid the core charge.

-2. Spark plugs and wires – this is another category that you don’t have to rely on a specialty parts supplier for.
+Spark plugs and wires are another category that you don’t have to rely on a specialty parts supplier for.
 Even if you think that glow plugs for a Kubota B20 diesel tractor or plugs for a Yamaha Tt-R225 dirt bike are uncommon and only available through a dealer, think again and try your local auto parts supplier first.

-3. Boats – similarities exist between inboard motors and some car engines.
-For example, the 4.3 liter GM V-6 that’s in your 2000 Glastron boat may be able to use some of the same 4.3 V6 GM motor parts that are available at an auto parts store.* Marine batteries can also often be obtained at an auto parts store, saving additional hassle when a marine parts specialty supplier isn’t nearby.
+Similarities exist between inboard motors and some car engines.
+For example, the 4.3 liter GM V-6 that’s in your 2000 Glastron boat may be able to use some of the same 4.3 V6 GM motor parts that are available at an auto parts store.
+Always consult your owner’s manual first though.
+Follow the manufacturer’s recommendations to ensure your warranty isn’t voided.

 Of course, a little preventive maintenance before you hit the trail or water can help you avoid many of these problems in the first place.
 But if they do crop up, you now know that many of these parts are readily available somewhere other than just a specialty power sports provider.

 Tell us your experience with interchangeable power sports parts.
 Leave us a comment.